rafael-moura-98/OSTools/README.md

 You can learn more about the infix to postfix convertion by watching the amazing video made by Jayanti Khatri Lamba on this [link](https://www.youtube.com/watch?v=PAceaOSnxQs&t=380s&ab_channel=Jenny%27slecturesCS%2FITNET%26JRF)

+# Knowm limitations

+When the expression is being typed, if the user uses the mouse to change part of it besided the end, it'll always be undestood as a input in the end of the expression.